hyper-expanse/semantic-delivery-gitlab/README.md

 > Automatically generate a release, along with a corresponding git tag, for GitLab-hosted source code.

-`semantic-release-gitlab` is designed to automate the process of releasing GitLab-hosted source code.

 Releasing GitLab-hosted source code may include:
 * Getting a list of all commits to a project that have not been formally released.
 * Determining the appropriate [semantic version](http://semver.org/) to release.
 * Generating a git tag for the repository on GitLab with that version.
 * Publishing a [GitLab release page](https://docs.gitlab.com/ce/workflow/releases.html) containing a list of changes included in that version.
 * Informing people subscribed to GitLab issues, or merge requests, about the release.

-While `semantic-release-gitlab` can be used locally on your command line, we strongly recommend using `semantic-release-gitlab` within a continuous integration job on platforms such as _GitLab CI_, or others.

 By automating these steps `semantic-release-gitlab` alleviates some of the overhead in managing a project, allowing you to quickly and consistently publish enhancements that provide value to your consumers.